 Sunday started with a light breakfast and then we travelled for a couple of hours into the mountains, where, despite the rise in altitude, the heat followed us but we were excited and wanted to get everything ready in time for the children’s arrival.
 We travelled in convoy with some of the Romanian leaders who were going to be our translators and group leaders for the week and the two most important people on the team – the cooks who had their own van loaded to the brim with enough food for the week!
 The remaining members of the team were bringing the children on a coach to the site later that day.

 We had been apprehensive about the camp location – we hadn’t used it before and didn’t know what to expect but we were so excited as we looked around.
 It had been built by a team of volunteers from churches in Northern Ireland and was a relatively new construction.
 There were two buildings; the main one had a large meeting area, side kitchen and two floors of dormitory rooms.
 A second building housed the kitchen and dining area and another floor of bedrooms.
 The grounds comprised of veranda areas, a large enclosed football pitch, swings and slide and an obstacle course including a climbing wall.
 Across the road there was another huge area of land where we found a small swimming pool, volleyball court, bonfire area and a covered picnic area that we decided would be perfect for us to do all our craft activities in.
 WOW – we felt like we had hit the jackpot – the children were going to love it!
 Of course we had to try out all the slides and the climbing wall “for safety reasons” before the children arrived!
+Kids enjoyed a lot playing basketball with the new shoes we gave them thanks to this Buyers Guide for good basketball sneakers, so we decided to buy many of them and give them to the children as a gift for being here and having fun in a healthy way.

 The children arrived around 4pm that afternoon and were allocated their rooms – the boys (21 of them) in the main building, the girls (13) in the smaller house.
 Everyone was really excited – some of them told us they had never had their own bed before – this was amazing.
 The children were split into three teams and allocated their Romanian leaders – two to each team.